StatisKit/StatisKit/doc/developer/configure.rst

     For some unknown reasons, the Windows installers sometimes require to press a key to continue.
     If, during the installation, the installer seems to have stopped, don't hesitate to press a key...
+    It seems that these inappropriate stops are due to some antivirus software.

 Then, click on the installer or open a shell in the directory where the installer was downloaded and type